-In general, interfacing an external device to the Kayenne system involves the following elements:
+In general, interfacing an external device to the Kayenne K-Frame system involves the following elements:

-- Control cabling and configuration (Ethernet, serial ports, GPIs). - Video cabling (Kayenne Frame input connectors). - Creating an External Device Definition (for DDR, VTR, etc.) and assigning it to a Kayenne source definition. - Mapping that Kayenne source to a Control Panel button.
+- Control cabling and configuration (Ethernet, serial ports, GPIs). - Video cabling (K-Frame input connectors). - Creating an External Device Definition (for DDR, VTR, etc.) and assigning it to a source definition. - Mapping that source to a Control Panel button.

 Once configured, that external device can be selected as a source on the Control Panel.
-If a DDR or VTR it can be directly controlled from the System Bar, Device Control Module, Multi-Function Module, or from the Kayenne Menu Panel, as well as via EMEM.
+If a DDR or VTR it can be directly controlled from the System Bar, Device Control Module, Multi-Function Module, or from the Kayenne K-Frame Menu Panel, as well as via EMEM.

 PBus and GPI control of external devices is generally accomplished by the operator using EMEM.
-PBus and GPI triggers can be manually tested from the Kayenne Menu application, and Macros can be created to allow triggering using Control Panel buttons.
+PBus and GPI triggers can be manually tested from the GV Switcher menu application, and Macros can be created to allow triggering using Control Panel buttons.

-Routing System configuration with Kayenne involves establishing communications between the Kayenne and Routing control systems, assigning Router destinations to Kayenne sources, and identifying which Router sources will be accessible to the Kayenne system.
+Routing System configuration with Kayenne K-Frame involves establishing communications between the Kayenne K-Frame and Routing control systems, assigning Router destinations to sources, and identifying which Router sources will be accessible to the system.

-Ports & Devices Menus
+Ports & Devices

-Control ports, GPI outputs, External Device Definitions, Serial Tally and Editor Ports are configured with the Ports & Devices Menus, accessed via Eng Setup, Ports & Devices, and then touching the appropriate tab.
+Control ports, GPI outputs, External Device Definitions, Serial Tally and Editor Ports are configured with the Ports & Devices menus, accessed via Eng Setup, Ports & Devices, and then touching the appropriate tab.

-PBus Ports Menu
+PBus Ports

-The PBus Ports Menu (Figure 195) is used to configure serial ports for PBus control of external devices.
+The PBus Ports menu (Figure 140) is used to configure serial ports for PBus control of external devices.
 Eight PBus devices are supported, which can be assigned to the same or different serial ports, using PBus addresses (0-7) when the same port is used for multiple devices.

-Figure 195.
+Figure 140.
 PBus Ports Menu